AndreBlankholm/tech-blog/README.md

 Start Server;
 `npm start server`
+#
 ## Credits

 I follow the Model-View-Controller paradigm.
-I use the express-handlebars (Links to an external site.) package to use Handlebars.js for my Views, I used the MySQL2 (Links to an external site.) and Sequelize (Links to an external site.) packages to connect to my MySQL database for my Models, and I created an Express.js API for your Controllers.
+I use the express-handlebars (Links to an external site.) package to use Handlebars.js for my Views, I used the MySQL2 (Links to an external site.) and Sequelize (Links to an external site.) packages to connect to my MySQL database for my Models, and I created an Express.js API for my Controllers.

 Andre Blankholm
 #